-The Management Companies have entered into management agreements ("Management Agreements") with the Operating Partnership and each of the Property Partnerships (other than the Property Partnership that owns West Acres Center) Centers providing for the day-to-day property management of the Centers.
-The Operating Partnership or the applicable Property Partnership will have the right to terminate any Management Agreement at any time.
+The Management Companies have entered into management agreements ("Management Agreements") with the Operating Partnership and each of the Property Partnerships (other than the Property Partnership that owns West Acres Center) providing for the day-to-day property management of the Centers.
 The terms of certain of the Management Agreements have not been negotiated on an arm's-length basis.
 However, the Company believes the terms of the Management Agreements are fair to the Company and are similar to the terms of Management Agreements that the Management Companies have recently entered into with unaffiliated owners of shopping centers.
 The Principals have a conflict of interest with respect to their obligations as executive officers and directors of the Company, which through the Operating Partnership will be required to enforce the terms of the Management Agreements with the Management Companies.
 The failure to enforce the material terms of those agreements could have an adverse effect on the Company.